anayjoshi/swap-encryption/Readme.md

 # Swap Encryption

-A handy tool to encrypt a file by the nibbles of every byte
+A handy tool to encrypt a file by swqpping the nibbles of every byte in a file

-usage:
+Usage:
 ```
 $ ./swap source dst
 ```